 History of the European Union

-United Europe lived only in the thoughts of philosophers and foresight before it turned into a real political project and became a long-term goal in the countries’ government policies.
+The concept of a united Europe lived only in the thoughts of philosophers and foresight before it turned into a real political project and became a long-term goal in the countries’ government policies.
 The United States of Europe was part of a humanist and peaceful dream.
 Europe has been the scene of bloody battles that have often happened for centuries.
 Between 1870 and 1945, France and Germany fought three times.

 European Coal and Steel Community